History and Success

 Institutional Mission Statement

-The mission of Brighton College is to offer relevant, affordable, unique, career-oriented educational programs to all qualified students in a flexible, personalized manner.
+The mission of Brighton College is to offer affordable, employability-focused, distance education programs to all qualified students in a flexible, personalized manner.

 The Goals of Brighton College